jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (1) No person other than the Lotteries Commission may, either alone or with any other person, promote, organise, or conduct any gambling—
   (a) under the product names specified in subsection (3); or (b) under any other name, knowing that the name so resembles a product name specified in subsection (3) that it is likely to mislead any person.
-(2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to,— (a) in the case of an individual, a fine not exceeding $5,000:
+(2) A person who contravenes subsection (1) commits an offence and is liable on conviction to,— (a) in the case of an individual, a fine not exceeding $5,000:
   (b) in the case of a body corporate,—
     (i) a fine not exceeding $50,000; and